A simple authentic recipe for Chinese Five Spice that takes 5 minutes from start to finish! Video.

 Origin of Chinese Five Spice

-Interestingly, Chinese Five Spice is based on the five elements – fire, water, wood, earth and metal.
-According to traditional Chinese medicine, the five elements are manifested in different parts of the body and when there are imbalances in these elements, illness can result.
-For thousands of years, herbs and spices have been used to restore balance in the body and that is why Chinese five-spice powder came to be.
+Interestingly, Chinese Five-Spice Powder is based on the five elements—fire, water, wood, earth, and metal.
+According to traditional Chinese medicine, the five elements manifest in different parts of the body, and when there are imbalances in these elements, illness can result.
+For thousands of years, herbs and spices have been used to restore balance in the body, and that is why Chinese five-spice powder came to be.

 Chinese Five Spice | 30-second video!